 These programs have identified the potential for a deep porphyry gold-copper system at the Brenda project.
 The increasing gold and copper grades at depth observed in drilling to date, and the strength of the highly altered mineralized structure observed in the drill core, in conjunction with the strong anomalies observed in the geophysical survey, are highly encouraging and indicate the potential for a large deep-seated gold-copper porphyry system at the Brenda project.
 The mineralized system averages 300 to 400 metres in width, and has been traced along a strike length of 400 meters by drilling, with a potential strike length in excess of 1,000 metres indicated by the chargeability anomalies observed in the 3-Dimensional Induced Polarisation geophysical survey.
 A deeper sensing geophysical survey, which can penetrate to 1,000 metres depth, as well as deeper drilling to extend some of the existing drill holes may be used in a future program for further definition of the structure at depth.
-Expenditures on the Brenda project during the period were \$40,298 (Six months 2007 - \$37,727)
+During the period the Company completed and filed the assessment reports for the 2007 exploration program and extended the validity of all the Brenda mineral claims to May 30, 2018.
+Expenditures on the Brenda project during the period were \$42,456 (Nine months 2007 - \$504,150).